-The Ombuds Office is the team of people that ensure that all ombudspersons can offer strong support for children and young people.
-Each Ombuds follows the four principles: Confidentiality, Impartiality, Independence and Informality.
-They work independently of SOS Children’s Villages as a check and balance to safeguarding with the goal of finding a solution to the concern raised.
+An Ombuds is a trustworthy person who listens, supports, and guides children, young people, and concerned adults towards solutions.
+Each Ombuds follows four principles: Confidentiality, Impartiality, Independence and Informality.
+Ombuds work independently of SOS Children’s Villages with the goal of finding solutions to the concerns raised.
+There are National, Regional, and Global Ombuds.

 There are National, Regional, and Global Ombuds.

-All Ombuds are governed by four critical principles:
+All Ombuds are governed by four principles:

-• Confidentiality – what you share will not be shared with anyone else unless you give permission to share it with others, or you or someone you know is at risk of harm from others or to themselves.
+• Confidentiality – What you share will not be shared with anyone else unless you give permission to share it with others, or you or someone you know is at risk of harm from others or to themselves.

-• Independence – the Ombuds is independent of SOS Children’s Villages and does not report to anyone within the organisation.
+• Independence – The Ombuds is independent of SOS Children’s Villages and does not report to anyone within the organisation.

+• Informality – The Ombuds works through informal relationships.
 They are here to help children and young people.

 • Emotional, physical, sexual abuse